-Debbie started her career at Fox Sports Net, where as VP business & legal affairs, she structured, negotiated and administered telecast licenses for FSN, Fox Sports and FX.
-Debbie was also VP business affairs, MTV Entertainment, the digital, sports and comedy division of Viacom.
+Debbie began her career at Fox Sports Net, where, as VP of Business and Legal Affairs, she structured, negotiated and administered telecast licenses, talent deals and marketing agreements for FSN, Fox Sports and FX.
+Debbie was also VP, Business Affairs at MTV Entertainment, the digital, sports and comedy division of Viacom.

 Naima is the Director of Legal Affairs and Deputy General Counsel for the NCAA and has been with the NCAA since May of 2006.
 Her responsibilities include management of litigation activities and providing counsel to various areas of the National Office and NCAA governance committees.